 Variations

-- Extra vanilla.
-Stir in ¼ teaspoon of vanilla extract or vanilla bean seeds.
-This is a great option if you are using an unflavored protein!
+- Extra vanilla: stir in ¼ teaspoon of vanilla extract, especially useful if using an unflavored protein powder.

-- Mix-ins: swap chocolate chips for chopped walnuts, pecans, or dried fruit of choice.
+- Mix-ins: swap chocolate chips for cacao nibs, chopped walnuts, or pecans.

-- Chocolate.
-Top with additional chocolate chips or chocolate chunks.
-Alternatively, drizzle with dark chocolate sea salt tahini.
+- Chocolate: extra chocolate chips or a drizzle of dark chocolate tahini.

-- Yogurt.
-A scoop of vegan vanilla yogurt makes for a great breakfast or snack topping!
+- Yogurt: a dollop of vegan vanilla yogurt for a breakfast topping.

-- Extra nutrients.
-Sprinkle with chia seeds, hemp seeds, or flax seeds.
+- Extra nutrients: chia seeds, hemp seeds, or flax seeds.

 Can I store the mug cake?